About the website

 Day 8

-Continue your exploration of the countryside and mountains surrounding Fjaerland.
-Fjaerland's wealth of trails leads you through an "open air laboratory" of glacially-sculpted landforms.
-If you desire, pay a visit to the Norwegian Glacier Museum (Norsk Bremuseum) which interprets the glaciers of western Norway (cost of admission not included in trip price).
-The museum's exhibits are a great way to gain a deeper appreciation for the power of moving ice.
-A moderately challenging walk leads to the astounding viewpoint atop Nesehaugen where fjord panoramas await!
-Or you could choose a vigorous hike to the Flatbre hut (Flatbrehytte) in the Jostedalsbre National Park (Jostedalsbreen Nasjonalpark)—3,000 feet above Fjærland—from where you’ll enjoy bird’s eye views over the Fjaerlandsfjord.
-Enjoy "front row" vistas of the deeply crevassed Flatbre (glacier) as it descends from the main Jostedal ice cap and plunges over a cliff edge in the magnificent Supphellebre ice fall.
+Continue your exploration of the countryside and mountains that define the Sognefjord region where trails leads you through an “open air laboratory” of glacially-sculpted landforms.
+A moderate hiking option leads into the green and quiet Mundalsdalen.
+At the head of the valley, a large glacial cirque whose walls wear a waterfall filigree awaits you!
+Wild huckleberries and raspberries grow in profusion along the trail to Mundalsdalen and the open floor of the cirque invites wandering.
+A more challenging walk leads up to the Flatbre hut (Flatbrehytte) in the Jostedalsbre National Park (Jostedalsbreen Nasjonalpark)—three thousand feet above waters of the Fjærlandsfjord—from where you’ll enjoy bird’s eye views over the fjord country.
+Enjoy “front row” vistas of the deeply crevassed Flatbre (glacier) as it descends from the main Jostedal ice cap and plunges over a cliff edge in the magnificent Supphellebre ice fall.

 Bird's eye view over the Fjaerlandsfjord from the Flatbre Hut.